evgenyneu/evgenii.com/blog/_posts/2015-03-29-testing-activity-in-android-studio-tutorial-part-1.md

 * In your project window expand **app > java** folders.
 * You will see two packages with the same name **com.mycompany.greeter**.
 The second one will have **(androidTest)**.
 Right-click on that one.
 * Select **Run > Tests in 'com.mycomp...** from the context menu.
-There are two menus with this name.
+There are two menu items with this name.
 You need to select one with green Android robot.

 ![Select robot](/image/blog/2015-03-27-testing-ui-in-android-studio/0205_create_test_configuration_in_android_studio_select_robot.png)